Torcetti

-Torcetti (torcèt in Piedmontese) are a type of yeasted cookie from the Northern Italian region of Piedmont.
-Torcetti have been classified as a traditional, protected Piedmontese product (PAT, i.e. Prodotti agroalimentari tradizionali).
-They are most commonly made in Torino, the Lanzo Valleys, the Canavese region, and the Province of Biella.
+Torcetti (torcèt) are a type of yeasted cookie from the Northern Italian region of Piedmont.
+Torcetti have been classified as a traditional, protected Piedmontese product.
+They are most commonly made in Turin, the Lanzo Valleys, the Canavese region, and the Province of Biella.
 The name, which means "twisted" in Italian, derives from the twisted shape of the biscuits, which are similar to sweet version of grissini.
 Also related are the Saint-Vincent torcetti, produced in the Aosta Valley region.